Substance Abuse Resources in Hartford Drug Rehab, Alcohol Rehab & Detox

 As evidenced by reports on the daily news, the U.S. is seeing an epidemic in alcohol and drug addiction.
 The statistics on alcohol — a legal drug — are alarming.
 According to government reports, one out of every 10 deaths in the 20–64 age group in America is related to alcohol.

 Drug and alcohol misuse and dependence can affect anyone, and communities across the country are experiencing the effects of the growing crisis.
 Officials and addiction professionals in Connecticut work daily to conquer the harmful effects of drugs and alcohol.
-In particular, the city of Hartford alcohol treatment facilities offer a wide variety of treatment options for people in the area struggling with alcohol and/or drug addiction.
+In particular, local alcohol treatment facilities offer a wide variety of treatment options for people in the area struggling with alcohol and/or drug addiction.

 You’re not alone in this struggle.

 Finding Help & Recovery in Hartford, CT

 Alcohol & Drug Rehab Centers in Hartford, CT

 Treatment for drug or alcohol addiction depends on your unique circumstances.
 Mild addiction may only require an outpatient program, but a severe addiction often warrants more intensive residential treatment.
 Learning about the various types drug rehab centers can help you decide which one is right for you.

 A residential treatment program (RTP) is the best choice for an individual with a severe addiction.
 Patients receive around-the-clock medical treatment, assistance from a variety of medical and addiction professionals, and intensive therapy.
 Treatment typically begins after a patient has gone through detox, but some programs include safe detox as part of the residential treatment.